Levhomep/Screenshot-Mouse-GUI/README.md

 ##############---- Screenshot-Mouse-GUI ----############

-pakages need : pyautogui , customtkinter , simply install with pip
+packages need : pyautogui , customtkinter , simply install with pip

 This App do: